ibtisam-iq/platform-engineering-systems/systems/java-monolith/aws-bare-metal-deployment.md

 | Target | the full `Value` field |
 | Proxy status | **DNS only (grey cloud)** — must not be proxied |

+> Do not include the trailing dots while entering them in Cloudflare, even though AWS shows them in the table output.

 Once the record was saved, ACM polled for it automatically.
 The following command blocked until the certificate status changed from `PENDING_VALIDATION` to `ISSUED`:

 ```bash